 Ruth L. Kirschtein National Research Service Award Institutional Research Training Grant (T32)

-The Hospital for Special Surgery (HSS) T32 Program provides pre- and post-doctoral trainees with the basic science education and research skills necessary for a successful career in academic orthopaedics.
+The HSS T32 Program provides pre- and post-doctoral trainees with the basic science education and research skills necessary for a successful career in academic orthopaedics.
 The program is an interface between basic research and clinical orthopaedics with emphasis on interdisciplinary approaches to clinically relevant research problems.
 The faculty includes clinician scientists who treat patients and conduct research, and scientists who contribute to patient care through translational research.
 The result is a diverse program providing appropriate role models and research opportunities with direct clinical application.

 The purpose of a Postdoctoral Fellow appointment is to provide the holder of a terminal degree (PhD, ScD, MD, DVM or equivalent) with additional research and scholarly training for an academic or research career.
 Postdoctoral Fellows are characterized by the following: